 We will then take a walking tour around the city center of Hargeisa to get a sense of the people and the city.
 Here you will see street money exchangers and their “chunk” of bills, the central market, and the MiG Jet fighter War Memorial which stands for the atrocities committed by the dictator during the Civil War.
-The War Memorial is in the middle of the buzzing centrum and a great place for a coffee and chat with Somalilanders about politics and history.
+The War Memorial is in the middle of the buzzing centrum and an excellent place for a coffee and chats with Somalilanders about politics and history.

 Visit to the busy market in downtown Hargeisa for some evening shopping and people watching.

-After breakfast we will take a visit to the livestock market where you can purchase your own camel or goat!
-For those who can’t fit a camel in their luggage, this market will provide great photo opportunity and a chance to see how the locals do business.
+After breakfast, we will take a visit to the livestock market where you can purchase your own camel or goat!
+For those who can’t fit a camel in their luggage, this market will provide excellent photo opportunity and a chance to see how the locals do business.

 Make the 60km drive back to Hargeisa and spend the evening at your leisure.

-Late lunch will be served at the Ottoman houses, and we will relax a bit (it will be VERY hot).
+Late lunch will be served at the Ottoman houses, and we will relax a bit (it will be sweltering).

 We’ll take a short boat trip to go hunt for shipwrecks in the Gulf of Aden.

-Tour the historic town of Berbera in early evening, where you will find more Ottoman, Persian, and British architecture of historic interest.
-This will be a great chance for some amazing photographs.
+Tour the historic town of Berbera in the early evening, where you will find more Ottoman, Persian, and British architecture of historic interest.
+This will be an excellent chance for some fantastic photographs.

-We will have fresh seafood at the waterfront for dinner.
+We will have fresh seafood on the waterfront for dinner.

-After breakfast, we will have a short free time in Berbera.
+After breakfast, we will have short free time in Berbera.